AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

    >[!NOTE]
    >
    > Connector availability depends on your ChatGPT plan and workspace configuration.
-Your workspace Administrator might need to enable custom or developer connectors.
+Your workspace administrator might need to enable custom or developer connectors.

 3. Select the option to add or create a plugin.

 4. Specify the connector details:

-   * **Name:** Enter `AEM Guides`, or another descriptive name.
+   * **Name:** Enter `Experience Manager Guides`, or another descriptive name.
    * **MCP Server URL:** Enter the public HTTPS SSE endpoint.
    * **Authentication:** Select **OAuth**.